 More interesting than the reverse engineering of a model from code is the animation of a model against the execution of a deployed system.
 For example, given the previous diagram, a tool could animate the action states in the diagram as they were dispatched in a running system.
 Even better, with this tool also under the control of a debugger, you could control the speed of execution, possibly setting breakpoints to stop the action at interesting points in time to examine the attribute values of individual objects.

-UNIT - 4 Advanced Behavioral Modeling

-Syllabus: Events and signals, statemachines, processes and Threads, time and space chart diagrams, Component, Deployment, Component Diagrams and Deployment diagrams
+UNIT-IV

+Advanced Behavioral Modeling, Events and Signals, State Machines, Processes and Threads, Time and Space, State Chart Diagrams.

+Architectural Modeling, Component, Deployment, Component Diagrams, Deployment Diagram.

 Events and Signals